Giving Back & Moving Forward: Meet Cancer Survivor Marcia Donziger

 Editor's Note: This is part of our Survivorship series.
 Please see other posts in this series.

-Marcia Donziger is Chief Culture Officer at the Cancer Support Community.
-Marcia’s personal experience with stage 3 ovarian cancer inspired her to create the nonprofit MyLifeLine.org in 2007.
-MyLifeLine is an online community where cancer patients and survivors can build a private support website, share their experiences with their friends and family, and find hope and inspiration.
+Marcia Donziger's personal experience with stage 3 ovarian cancer inspired her to create the nonprofit MyLifeLine.org in 2007.
+MyLifeLine is an online support community where people impacted by cancer can easily connect to their community to reduce stress, anxiety, and isolation.
 In 2018, MyLifeLine merged with CSC.